telefonicaid/fiware-orion/doc/manuals/admin/cli.md

 -   **-noCache**.
 Disables the context subscription cache, so subscriptions searches are always done in DB (not recommended but useful for debugging).
 -   **-notificationMode**.
 Allows to select notification mode, either:
-    `transient`, `permanent` or `threadpool:q:n`.
+    `transient`, `persistent` or `threadpool:q:n`.
 Default mode is `transient`.
     * In transient mode, connections are closed by the CB right after sending the notification.
-    * In permanent connection mode, a permanent connection is created the first time a notification is sent to a given URL path (if the receiver supports permanent connections).
+    * In persistent connection mode, a persistent connection is created the first time a notification is sent to a given URL path (if the receiver supports persistent connections).
 Following notifications to the same URL path will reuse the connection, saving HTTP connection time.
     * In threadpool mode, notifications are enqueued into a queue of size `q` and `n` threads take the notifications from the queue and perform the outgoing requests asynchronously.
 Please have a look at the